 Make sure your work rota is stable and accurate, with no one getting overworked or under-used.
 Also ensure shifts are balanced between staff members, unless there are pre-arranged agreements where you or another staff member have agreed with your employer to work only weekends or nights.

 A rota that is accessible from home can help you easily keep track of your shifts.
 This can also help stop staff shortages.
 If you are ill or circumstances arise when you need to change your shift, you can inform other members of staff to check the rota.
-An employee-friendly rota will be mobile friendly, allowing you to check shifts from the comfort of your own phone.
+An employee-friendly rota, such as Breathe's Rota, Time & Attendance software, will be mobile friendly, allowing you to check shifts from the comfort of your own phone.

 Any rota that is created should be easy to use.
 You and your staff members should be able to access it easily from home, or on your mobile device, and notify shift organisers when the rota needs changes.
 As an employee you should always be notified when any shift is changed in advance without having to come into work to check.